hridayc7/hridayc7.github.io/_pages/about.md

 Outside of research, I am grateful to serve as a Teaching Assistant for [EECS 370: Introduction to Computer Organization](https://eecs370.github.io/).
 I love getting to meet new students and being a part of their journey through Computer Science and college in general.

 ## Personal
 In my spare time, I love watching and playing several different sports.
-I closely follow Chelsea F.C. in the English Premier League ⚽️, the Golden State Warriors in the NBA 🏀, and the Indian Cricket Team 🇮🇳🏏.
-I am also a Pickleball 🥒 enthusiast and have enjoyed playing Intramural Pickleball at The University of Michigan this past semester.
+I closely follow soccer ⚽️, basketball 🏀, and Cricket 🏏, and I am also a Pickleball 🥒 enthusiast.
 Beyond sports, I also love talking tech!
 I used to make tech YouTube videos on my YouTube channel, [*The Tech Republic*](https://www.youtube.com/thetechrepublic), and love exploring new pieces of technology.